memphis-tools/oc_projet9_appli_web_django/README.md

 3. Run app with default dummy database

 	You will find **3 users already created : donald, daisy and loulou**.
 You can choose to subscribe as new user.
-	In order to test features you will also find some dummy projects, reviews and tickets.
+	In order to test features you will also find some dummy projects, reviews and tickets:

     `python ./manage.py runserver`

+    If you wish to remove any changes and go back the default dummy database:

+    `python ./manage.py init_app_litreview`

     Optionnal - Run app from scratch

+      `python ./manage.py reset_app_litreview`

+      `python ./manage.py makemigrations`

-      `python ./manage.py init_app_litreview`
+      `python ./manage.py migrate`

       `python ./manage.py runserver`

 ## Comment fonctionne l'application ?